jangala-dev/lua-bus/readme.md

 ## Features

-- **Efficient Storage and Retrieval**: The module utilizes trie-based structures from our `trie` module for effective message and topic storage.
+- **Efficient Storage and Retrieval**: The module uses our `trie` module for effective message and topic storage.

 - **Wildcard Capabilities**: The system supports single and multiple wildcard subscriptions, allowing for flexible topic matching.